A Black, female veteran could topple the Republican incumbent in her red Florida district

 Keith had grasped 80 percent of the vote — a surprise to her — against her opponent and former Florida deputy solicitor general Oz Vazquez.
 Vazquez had raised more than $450,000 to Keith’s $282,000-plus, and nabbed the endorsement of former U.S. representative Patrick Murphy (D) and other influential unions and political action committees.

-The current climate of a pandemic and protests against police brutality set a table for an African American veteran to represent a heavily Republican district which credible political forecasters are now calling a “toss-up.”
+The current climate of a pandemic and protests against police brutality set a table for an African American veteran to represent a heavily Republican district, which credible political forecasters are now calling a toss-up.

-In an unexpected turn, being a Black woman has worked in Keith’s favor as the country grapples with policies often rooted in racism and examines who is being allowed to create them in the first place.
+Being a Black woman has worked in Keith’s favor as the country grapples with policies often rooted in racism and examines who is being allowed to create them.

 Third-time charm

-This is Keith’s third time running for an office that she hopes to occupy, but her previous unsuccessful bids weren’t staged in a socially-distanced world where race conversations were at the top of the country’s consciousness.
+This is Keith’s third time running for an office that she hopes to occupy, but her previous unsuccessful bids weren’t staged in a socially distanced world where race conversations were at the top of the country’s consciousness.

 She was in Washington, D.C., helping her parents during the initial months that covid-19 spread throughout the country when she kept receiving calls from people asking her to run.